poole/hyde/_posts/2021-06-17-azuredevops-checkout.md

 ```

 I tried clearning the checkout dir in my custom Azure DevOps build agent.
-After a lot of banging my head against the wall.
+After a lot of searching.
 I found the root cause.

 > I was playing with branching stratagy and created a new `releaes` branch.
 The name of the branch was `release`